-This document aims to provide instructions to create a gem5-compatible disk image containing the SPEC 2017 benchmark suite and also to provide necessary configuration files.
+This document aims to provide instructions to create a gem5-compatible disk image containing the SPEC 2017 benchmark suite.
+It also demonstrates how to simulate the SPEC CPU2017 benchmarks using an example configuration script.

 Creating a disk-image for SPEC 2017 requires the benchmark suite ISO file.
 More info about SPEC 2017 can be found at https://www.spec.org/cpu2017/.